 This minimizes user confusion, improve sales and allow Google to better understand your site structure.
 In order to create this flow, group a few Products under different Collections and create a ‘Collections’ tab in the Main Menu which will appear on the Homepage.
 If you go to Online Store > Navigation, you should be able to create the menu tabs right there.

 5) Enable Google Tracking

 Google provides a variety of free tools to help online businesses and there are two important ones that you need to set up.
 The first is called Google Analytics and it is basically a tracking software that captures data about the way visitors interact with your website.
-With this data, you’ll be able to fine tune the performance of your online store and improve sales conversion on certain pages.
+With this data, you’ll be able to fine-tune the performance of your online store and improve the sales conversion on certain pages.

 The video below will show you how to embed a tracking code (provided by Google) on your site to enable the process.